 This post may contain affiliate links, which means that as an Amazon Associate I receive a profit from eligible purchases.
 There is no additional cost to you.
 Please read my disclosure for more info.

-To make this recipe smartly and in a short time, I use the Precooked Couscous that you can easily find in all supermarkets.
-To have an even dietary and healthier meal, I used to mix a part of the wheat couscous with a part of Whole Spelt Couscous.
-Its texture is harder and the color darker, almost burnished.
-Spelled adds a flavor of an ancient and traditional dish that I love very much!
+To make this recipe smartly and in a short time, I use the Precooked Couscous mixed with a part of Whole Spelt Couscous.
+In this way, the result is more dietary and healthier.
+In addition, Spelt adds a flavor of an ancient and traditional dish, that I love very much!

 How to cook Couscous